Consumer medicine information

 Use of adrenaline.

-1. Before using, check to make sure the solution in the Auto-Injector is not brown in colour.
+Before using, check the medicine through the Auto-Injector viewing window and make sure the solution in the Auto-Injector is clear, colourless and free of particles.
 If it is discoloured or contains a precipitate, do not use, since these changes indicate that the effectiveness of the drug product may be decreased.

 4.3 Contraindications